launchdarkly/java-server-sdk-consul/README.md

 This library provides a Consul-backed persistence mechanism (data store) for the [LaunchDarkly Java SDK](https://github.com/launchdarkly/java-server-sdk), replacing the default in-memory data store.
 The Consul API implementation it uses is [`com.orbitz.consul:consul-client`](https://github.com/rickfast/consul-client).

-This version of the library requires at least version 4.12.0 of the LaunchDarkly Java SDK.
-The minimum Java version is 8 (because that is the minimum Java version of the Consul API library).
+This version of the library requires at least version 5.0.0 of the LaunchDarkly Java SDK.
+The minimum Java version is 8.

 For more information, see also: [Using a persistent data store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).